 Consult your doctor if:

-If you are taking any of the following medications you should consult your doctor before taking Loperamide:
+If you are taking any of the following medicines, you should consult your doctor before taking Loperamide:

-If you experience constipation while taking Loperamide then you should stop taking it and ensure you drink plenty of water.
-Take it with food if you feel sick and don't over exert yourself if it causes dizziness.
+If you experience constipation while taking Loperamide, you should stop taking it and drink plenty of water.
+Take it with food if you feel nauseous and don't overexert yourself if it causes dizziness.
 Avoid foods like peas, beans, lentils and onions if you are experiencing flatulence and try eating smaller meals more often as this is easier on your digestive system.
 You can take painkillers to ease headaches.
-If they last for more than a week let your doctor know.

-It's best to avoid drinking alcohol while you are taking Loperamide as it can exacerbate side effects and cause dizziness, tiredness and a lack of concentration.
+Avoid drinking alcohol while taking Loperamide as it can cause dizziness, tiredness and a lack of concentration.

 Loperamide and Metronidazole should not be taken together.
-Exceeding the dose of either medicine can affect the heartbeat and mixing the two together can increase the risk of this happening.
-If you are already taking Metronidazole then consult your doctor for advice before using Loperamide.
+If you are already taking Metronidazole, then consult your doctor for advice before using Loperamide.

 Loperamide is a suitable remedy for mild to moderate traveller's diarrhoea.
 While it should not be taken as a preventative measure, you can purchase it before travelling in case you need it.
-This may be particularly suitable for people with IBS who regularly encounter diarrhoea.
+This may be particularly suitable for people with IBS, who may experience occasional diarrhoea.

-Certain countries pose a higher risk for experiencing diarrhoea while you visit.
-This can be caused by different food hygiene standards or viruses.
-High risk countries include Asia, the Middle East, Africa, and Latin America.
+Certain countries pose a higher risk of experiencing diarrhoea when you travel.
+The risk can be due to different food hygiene standards, viruses, bacteria and parasites.
+High-risk areas include Asia, the Middle East, Africa, and Latin America.

 Loperamide cannot be taken as a preventative measure.
-It should only be used to treat symptoms as they occur.
+You should only use it to treat symptoms of diarrhoea as they occur.